ServiceNow/BrowserGym/README.md

 ### WorkArena task example

-Boilerplate code to run an agent on a workarena task:
+Boilerplate code to run an agent on a WorkArena task:
 ```python
 import gymnasium as gym
 import browsergym.workarena  # register workarena tasks as gym environments